 You skim down to the end of the email and find that it is signed by "Brian Jones."
 Brian also uses a proper signature template with his complete contact information.

-"I remember him now," you think.
+"I remember them now," you think.
 "I met Brian Jones at the meetup last month."
 You pick up the phone and call Brian's number (using the contact information from the signature template) to find out more about the business opportunity described in his email.

 It's Clear Which Email Closing is More Professional